 There is only one wide release this week, Office Christmas Party.
 There are also two films expanding semi-wide, Miss Sloane and Nocturnal Animals.
 I doubt both of them will make the top ten, but I would be equally surprised if neither did.
 At the beginning of the month, I assumed Office Christmas Party would win this weekend, but it is looking like Moana has a shot at the threepeat.
 It could be a really close race with the two films changing positions on the daily chart.
 Meanwhile, this weekend last year, In the Heart of the Sea bombed earning just $11.05 million on a $100 million budget.
 The Hunger Games: Mockingjay, Part 2 earned first place with $11.41 million.
 Both Office Christmas Party and Moana will top that with ease.
 Fantastic Beasts and Where to Find Them might also beat that.
 On the other hand, last year there were four films that earned more than $10 million, while this year there will be no more than 3.
 I still think 2016 will win, but it could be close.

-Whoever comes the closest to predicting the film's opening 3-day weekend box office (Friday to Sunday), without going over, will be one of the potential winners.
+Whoever comes the closest to predicting the film's opening 3-day weekend box office (Friday to Sunday), without going over, will win a Frankenprize consisting or either a full-season TV on DVD release, two movies, or three single-discs kids movies, winners’ choice, from our collection or previously reviewed titles.

-Whoever comes the closest to predicting the film's opening 3-day weekend box office (Friday to Sunday), without going under, will also be one of the potential winners
+Whoever comes the closest to predicting the film's opening 3-day weekend box office (Friday to Sunday), without going under, will also win a Frankenprize, as described above.

-Finally, we will be choosing an entrant from the group of people who haven't won, or haven't won recently, and they will be the final potential winner.
+Finally, we will be choosing an entrant from the group of people who haven't won, or haven't won recently, and they will the final Frankenprize, as described above.

 Entries must be received by 10 a.m., Pacific Time on Friday to be eligible, so don't delay!